lorenzogirardi/kubernetes-sitespeed.io/README.md

 Hello

-First of all this is a thought around a website metrics management, is not the only way, but is one way for a high level overview.
+First of all, this is a thought around a website metrics management, is not the only way, but is one way for a high level overview.

 How to read this ...
  - i'm focused to share some concept about website monitoring
  - i'm sharing a possible way to manage in kubernetes
  - i'm using some other tools in kubernetes just because i'm evaluating this for other purpose

-So you can reach the GOAL just using docker and crontab for example
+However you can reach the GOAL just using docker and crontab for example
 <br/><br/>
 <br/><br/>